martinmoene/lest/README.md

 A *lest* test specification can consist of a) one or more arrays of test cases that use lambdas, or b) auto-registered test cases that use free functions.
 See also macro [lest_FEATURE_AUTO_REGISTER](#other-macros).

 **CASE(** "_proposition_", ...**) {** _code_ **}** &emsp; *(array of cases)*
 Describe the expected behaviour to test for and specify the actions and expectations.
 After the description you can add a lambda capture list to refer to symbols in the enclosing scope.
-See also section [Module registration macro](#module-registration-macro) &ndash; [Code example](examples/11-module-1.cpp).
+See also section [Module registration macro](#module-registration-macro) &ndash; [Single-file code example](examples/02-basic.cpp) &ndash; [Multi-file code example part 1](examples/12-module-1.cpp), [2](examples/12-module-2.cpp), [3](examples/12-module-3.cpp).

 **TEST(** "_proposition_", ...**) {** _code_ **}** &emsp; *(array of cases)*
 This macro is an alias for CASE().
 It may be deprecated.

 **lest_CASE(** _specification_, "_proposition_" **) {** _code_ **}** &emsp; *(auto-registered cases)*
 Provide the collection of test cases, describe the expected behaviour to test for and specify the actions and expectations.
-Consider defining macro CASE(_proposition_) that hides the collection of test cases and define it in terms of lest_CASE(...)  &ndash; [Code example](examples/12-module-auto-reg-1.cpp).
+Consider defining macro CASE(_proposition_) that hides the collection of test cases and define it in terms of lest_CASE(...) &ndash; [Single-file code example](examples/11-auto-reg.cpp)  &ndash; [Multi-file code example part  1](examples/13-module-auto-reg-1.cpp), [2](examples/13-module-auto-reg-2.cpp), [3](examples/13-module-auto-reg-3.cpp).

 ### Fixture macros
 *lest* provides function-level fixtures.
 Fixtures are stack-based and their setup and teardown occurs at the block scope of SETUP and (nested) SECTIONs &ndash; [Code example](examples/09-fixture.cpp).